ruuda/blog/posts/2014-08-01-path-tracer.md

 x Cargo is really, really nice.
 Easy to set up, and then just `cargo run` after writing some code. x The compiler has mostly helpful error messages.
-Lots of warnings, which is good as well. x I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it.
-- It seems to be impossible to have multiple implementations of `Mul<T, U>`.
+Lots of warnings, which is good as well. x I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it. x It seems to be impossible to have multiple implementations of `Mul<T, U>`.
 I encountered this when trying to allow scalar multiplication for vectors on both sides.
   With some help from IRC (they were really quick), I found a workaround, but it does not solve the problem in all cases.
   Note that this essentially requires overloading based on traits, if it would be solved in a generic manner. x The module structure and file layout can be a bit confusing.
 I had `vector3.rs` and `quaternion.rs`.